Republicans say Dems blocking coronavirus relief over ‘ideological wish list’

 “Not only are these completely unrelated to the coronavirus epidemic, they could prevent companies from participating in the loan programs altogether—directly causing unnecessary layoffs,” the aide said.

-After House Majority Whip Rep. Jim Clyburn, was reported by The Hill to have said that this is "a tremendous opportunity to restructure things to fit our vision,” Senate Majority Leader Mitch McConnell, R-Ky., warned against using the “Phase 3” coronavirus relief package as a political opportunity.
+After House Majority Whip Rep. Jim Clyburn, was reported by The Hill to have said that this is "a tremendous opportunity to restructure things to fit our vision,” McConnell, R-Ky., warned against using the “Phase 3” coronavirus relief package as a political opportunity.

 “That’s not what this is about," McConnell said.
 "This is not about unrelated policy changes, this is about direct assistance to the American people and to small businesses and to hospitals and others who are in need because we in government at all levels, in order to deal with this pandemic, have basically shut the economy down.”